 Start with a bit of history at The King Center.
 After his death, Coretta Scott King worked hard to have this center built to educate the public about King’s work and to continue their work of nonviolence to achieve equality.
 Your children will learn not only about his life but the civil rights battle in the 1960s and how the fight translates to our present lives today in this amazing multi-media exhibit.

 My kids and I read about the 1955 Montgomery Bus Boycott, the March on Washington where King delivered his “I Have a Dream” speech, the Albany Movement, “Bloody Sunday” in Selma, the Poor People’s Campaign, Rosa Parks, Gandi’s influence on his beliefs and more.
 Nearby you can visit where he and Coretta are buried, see where he grew up and sit in the church that he grew up in.
-449 Auburn Avenue, 404/526-8900, free admission for all ages
+Free admission for all ages

 Anne Frank in the World